endoflife-date/endoflife.date/products/rockylinux.md

     latest: "8.4"
 ---

 > [Rocky Linux](https://rockylinux.org/) is a Linux distribution that is intended to be a downstream, complete binary-compatible release using the Red Hat Enterprise Linux (RHEL) operating system source code.
+The project is led by Gregory Kurtzer, founder of the CentOS project.

 The project's aim is to provide a community-supported, production-grade enterprise operating system.
 The first release candidate version of Rocky Linux was released on April 30, 2021, and its first general availability version was released on June 21, 2021.
 Rocky Linux 8 will be supported through May 2029.